 Georgia law, as amended by the A+ Education Reform Act of 2000, requires that all students in grades one through eight take the CRCT in the content areas of Reading, English/Language Arts, and Mathematics.
 Students in grades three through eight are also assessed in Science and Social Studies.
 The CRCT are administered in the late spring of each year.
-These tests are designed to measure student achievement of the Common Core Georgia Performance Standards (CCGPS) for Reading, English/Language Arts, and Mathematics and the Georgia Performance Standards (GPS) for Science and Social Studies.
+These tests are designed to measure student achievement of the state-mandated content standards for Reading, English/Language Arts, Mathematics, Science, and Social Studies.

 Implementation of the CRCT program is subject to appropriation by the General Assembly.
-Due to budget constraints, the CRCT will not be administered in grades one and two in spring 2013.
+Due to budget constraints, the CRCT will not be administered in grades one and two in spring 2014.